weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 <!--- Jürgen Weber, weberjn 2021-03-20 --->

-# An OpenHAB Tryout Tutorial
+# An openHAB Tryout Tutorial

-OpenHAB is a server software to manage home automation devices, called Things in home automation speak.
+openHAB is a server software to manage home automation devices, called Things in home automation speak.
 Each kind of device needs a device driver called Binding.

 This tutorial uses the Virtual Thing to get you up and running quick without needing a real hardware Thing.
 The Virtual Thing pretends to be a lamp.
 The Virtual Thing must have a Virtual Thing Binding to work.